+44 (0)1273 732 888

 What about trust?
 So much of what we do in business is about building relationships, based on empathy.
 Even when writing a formal document such as a bid or proposal, we boost our chances of success when we show we truly understand the prospective client’s issues.
 And as a client, isn’t it more reassuring that the author of a document is someone whose name you recognise and who you believe in, rather than the name of a software platform?

 For the most part, human report writers remain indispensable, but it is staggering how far this technology has come.
 It’s proving hugely powerful for companies of all sizes around the world, especially for shorter, data-rich reports.
 Companies should grab this opportunity to offload the least-rewarding writing tasks onto a machine, freeing up report writers for higher-level writing.

 Even then, there’s plenty of scope for them to work in partnership with robo-writers.
 Take AP – it ensures earnings stories about top-tier companies such as Apple and Google are written by journalists, who can incorporate AI-generated copy if appropriate.

 Unlike the dystopian world of the Terminator movies, it’s not a case of ‘us’ or ‘them’.
 With the arrival of Big Data there’s simply too much information for us to communicate without the help of robo-writers.
 We’re only human, after all.

 Image credit: Ociacia / Shutterstock

-Doug is a journalist, sub-editor and copywriter with nearly 20 years’ experience in getting words to work as effectively as possible.
+Doug is a journalist, sub-editor and copywriter with 20 years’ experience in getting words to work as effectively as possible.
 He's worked on national newspapers including the Guardian, The Evening Standard, The Daily Telegraph, The Times and The Sun.